davidgk/zicky/README.md

     ...
 Your tests!

 ````
-If some Error arise before running your tests, you'll see something like this:
+If something fail arise before running your tests, you'll see something like this:
 `````
 Error: undefinedTypeError: "msg.value" and "callvalue()" can only be used in payable public functions.
 Make the function "payable" or use an internal function to avoid this error.
   --> Lottery.sol:15:17: